nickbartram/climate_agriculture_impact/README.md

 ![1758742951679](image/README/1758742951679.png)

-Key columns were identified and unneccesary columns were dropped.
+Key columns were identified and unnecessary columns were dropped.
 However, this was still a preliminary and exploratory stage and final decisions were not made at this point.
 The purpose of this stage was to get to know the data, wide commonalities and decide how best to correlate the different datasets and coalesce them into a single database.

 Example (OWID):